This site requires a more recent version of Adobe Flash Player to function properly.

 Ford Trucks North America

 Total Number of North America Car Sales: The U.S. automotive market showed strong signs of resilience in 2011 and registered a 10% growth in vehicle sales to reach approximately 13 million.
-In 2012, the momentum continued as 14.5 million vehicles were sold during the year.
-The U.S. automotive industry is expected to continue its show of strong growth in 2013 as well although the rate of growth will slow down.
-The U.S. automotive industry seems decoupled to a large extent from the sluggish European growth.
-Auto sales for January 2012 were seen at 1.03 million units, which translates into a seasonally adjusted annualized rate (SAAR) of 14 million vehicles.
+The trend continued in 2012, as 14.5 million vehicles were sold during the year.
+2013 was also a strong year for the automotive market as vehicle sales jumped to 15.9 million units.
+The U.S. automotive industry is expected to continue its show of strong growth in 2014 as well, although the rate of growth will slow down.
 The robust sales growth could translate into better revenue realization for Ford in the U.S., which is the most critical market for the company.
-According to an SEC filing, Ford registered a 25% increase in small cars sales in 2011, gaining a 10% share of the small car segment and more than a full percentage point increase compared to 2010.
-This is the best share in the U.S. small car segment for Ford since 2003.

-If the number of trucks sold in North America increases to 12.5 million by 2019 instead of the 10.5 million that we currently forecast, there would be a 5% upside to Ford's stock price.
+If the number of trucks sold in North America increases to 14.0 million by 2020 instead of the 11.7 million that we currently forecast, there could be a 10% upside to Ford's stock price.

 Ford Cars & Trucks International

-Ford International Market Share: Europe has been going through the toughest times since the adoption of a single currency in 1999 and the crisis that started in Greece has spread through other peripheral countries as well.
-The economy is still in distress and the governments across the Europe are adopting austerity measures to ride through the situation which is not going to help the industry either.
-Although, the severity of the economic distress will be different for different countries, the overall trend in sales as well as production, is expected to be a declining one.
-Vehicle sales were down 9% in 2012 and the trend is expected to continue.
+Ford International Market Share: Europe has been going through the toughest time since the adoption of a single currency in 1999, and the economic crisis that started in Greece has spread through other peripheral countries as well.
+The economy is still in distress and the governments across Europe are adopting austerity measures to ride through the situation, which is not going to help the industry either.
+Vehicle sales declined 9% and 3% in 2012 and 2013 respectively.
+Going forward, the European automotive market is expected to stabilize.

 Going forward, a worsening situation in Europe could prove to be a major dampener for the company.

 Ford Motor Company is a global automotive company headquartered in Michigan, USA.
 It manufactures and distributes automobiles across six continents.
-It is currently the fourth largest automaker in the world based on the number of vehicles sold annually.
-With about 164,000 employees and about 90 plants worldwide, the company’s automotive brands include Ford, Lincoln and Mercury.
+It is currently the fourth largest automaker in the world, based on the number of vehicles sold annually.
+With about 224,000 employees and about 90 plants worldwide, the company’s automotive brands include Ford and Lincoln.
 The company provides financial services like vehicle leases and loans through the Ford Motor Credit Company.

 Ford's vehicle financing business, consisting of leased vehicles and vehicle loans has become the most valuable business segment, surpassing the international cars and trucks business of Ford.
 It has taken a big leap towards becoming the great cash cow for the company.
 The international cars and trucks business still holds an edge over the North American business segment for Ford.
 It's slightly more valuable than the combination of Ford's North America trucks and North America cars businesses.

-2012 vehicle sales in North America are estimated at 14 million.
-In comparison, we estimate that there will be approximately 5x as many vehicle sales (around 70 million) internationally.
-We estimate that Ford will be able to maintain its global market share to approximately 8% and continue to grow in North America (Ford trucks and cars and Lincoln combined) in 2012 with a market share of around 16.5%.
+2013 vehicle sales in North America were about 19 million.
+In comparison, there were approximately 3.5x as many vehicle sales (around 65 million) internationally.
+We estimate that Ford will be able to maintain its global market share to approximately 7% and continue to grow in North America (Ford trucks and cars and Lincoln combined).

 North America share in trucks higher than the share in cars

-In 2011, Ford had about a 17% share in the North American vehicle market.
-More than 10% of this was attributable to Ford trucks with the remainder attributable to Ford-branded cars.
+In 2013, Ford had about 16% share in the North American vehicle market.
+About 10% of this was attributable to Ford trucks, with the remainder attributable to Ford-branded cars.
 With the shift in trend in consumer preferences towards smaller cars due to rising fuel prices, the overall share in North America of vehicles might decline for Ford.

 Vehicle financing business driven by high margins

-Ford leases around 1 million vehicles annually from which it earns about $2.5 billion per year in revenue (about $200 million per month) and has profit margins of approximately 87%.
-Profit margins of Ford's automotive business were around 20% in 2011.
+Ford leases around 1 million vehicles annually from which it earns about $8.5 billion per year in revenue (about $700 million per month).

-The company also has $72 billion of vehicle loans outstanding from which it earns an average interest spread of 3.7%, or $1.2 billion in annual profits.
+As of December 31, 2013, the company also had ~$76 billion of vehicle loans outstanding, from which it earns an average interest rate of 6.5%.

 Volvo's sale to Geely

-In August 2010, Ford Motor Company sold Volvo Car Corporation, the Sweden-based premium automaker to Geely, a Chinese motor manufacturer, for $1.8 billion, only a fraction of the $6.45 billion that it paid for in 1999.
-The actual cost to Ford is worse considering the fact that it had to support Volvo through years of losses and even after the completion of the acquisition it faced a number of expenses which ate up much of the value.
+In August 2010, Ford Motor Company sold Volvo Car Corporation, the Sweden-based premium automaker to Geely, a Chinese motor manufacturer, for $1.8 billion, only a fraction of the $6.45 billion that it paid for the company in 1999.
+The actual cost to Ford is worse, considering the fact that it had to support Volvo through years of losses and even after the completion of the acquisition it faced a number of expenses which consumed much of the value.

 The decision came in response to the significant decline in the global auto industry and the severe economic instability worldwide.
 The strategic review of Volvo is in line with the broad range of actions taken by Ford to strengthen its balance sheet and to ensure resources for implementing its product-led transformation plan.